 Get the all-new ebook from Easy Money by Policygenius: 50 money moves to make in a recession.

 A revocable trust, also called a living trust, is one that you create while you’re alive and that you can revoke (close or modify) at any time.
 An irrevocable trust is one that you cannot close, either because you structured it such that you cannot revoke it or because you have already died.
-(A revocable trust becomes irrevocable after you die since you can no longer close it.)
+(Learn about dissolving a trust.)

 Many people use a revocable living trust because it gives them more control over the trust assets.
 Putting your house in a revocable trust still allows you to change the terms of the trust or remove the house from the trust if you want to.
 Taxes and personal finances are generally easier to manage with a revocable trust.